ktechhydle/mprun_repo/README.md

 # Why MPRUN Though?
 MPRUN can build a solid plan going into competitions, creating a proper mindset for athletes.
 #### Why is that important though?
-This step is crucial to ensure athletes don't go into competitions without a plan and more of the 'Just wing it' mindset.
+This step is crucial to ensure athletes don't go into competitions without a plan and a 'just wing it' mindset.

 # TL;DR
 > [!IMPORTANT]